 And to think that the day had started off so nice.

 It was the early morning, the sun having only been up for about an hour or two on this winter day.
-There was a bit of snow falling here and there, but it was starting to clear up, clouds giving way to clear, blue skies.
-Aforementioned sun was starting to peek out of the aforementioned clouds now, shining down on the white powder that coated the ground and the buildings alike.
+There was a light snow falling, but it was already starting to clear up, clouds giving way to clear, blue skies.
+The sun was starting to peek out of the aforementioned clouds now, shining down on the white powder that equally coated the ground and the buildings alike.
 Just as the last of the snowfall was ceasing, a bus pulled up, carefully maneuvering it's way through the snowy roads.

 "We're finally here~" Came a girl's tired voice as the doors to the bus opened up.
 Stretching a bit and glancing behind her, she looked towards her companions.
 "Come on, hurry up!"

 "We're coming Sonoko, just a second."
 Light blue eyes flickered briefly over towards her friend, before glancing down to the young boy who sat next to her.
 "Come on, Conan-kun, let's go."
-She said, smiling down at him as she stood up and offered him a hand.
-"I bet you and Ai-chan are looking forward to trying out the slopes, right?"
-She asked, briefly glancing over at the young girl who was getting out of the seat behind them.
+She said, smiling down at him as she stood up and offered him a hand to help him out of the bus.
+"I bet you and Ai-chan are looking forward to trying out the slopes, right?
+I hear this ski resort has some pretty good ones for kids."
+She noted, briefly glancing over at the young girl who was getting out of the seat behind them.

 "Mm, we sure are, Ran-neechan!"
 Came the perky, chipper sounding voice of the young boy with glasses next to her.
 Conan took the hand offered, getting off the seat and grabbing the bag he had carried on with him, all while letting off an irritated internal sigh that didn't breach his face at being treated like a kid, once again.
 He was perfectly capable of getting down without that helping hand.
 Of course, since it was Ran's hand, he decided against letting his protests show on his face.